aertslab/pycisTopic/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Commands relevant to reproduce the error.

+**Error output**
+Paste the entire output of the command, including log information prior to the error.

 **Expected behavior**
 A clear and concise description of what you expected to happen.